 You’ll make them mad…

-Raggedy systems and unsubstantiated processes can stress this temperament completely out!
-Half-baked plans, and policies ( my typos) create a mental chasm that needs to be filled with reason.
+Raggedy systems and unsubstantiated processes can stress out this temperament completely!
+Half-baked plans and policies ( my typos) create a mental chasm that needs to be filled with reason.

 And they won’t be quiet about it either.
 Nope.

-Speaking of fixing, expect them to always have suggestions or ideas to improve any and everything.
+Speaking of fixing, expect them to always have suggestions or ideas to improve anything and everything.
 Again, all goes better if they have lots of data and information at the onset.
 Having it enables them to move to the next stages of contemplation.

 True Colors Green Personality in Relationships